garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-blob-storage.md

 {% tab title="Download" %}

-To Download a file from the container, use the following command:
+To Download a Blob from the container, use the following command:

 {% code %}
 ```bash